patchoo/patchoo/docs/deploying_chained_incremental_patches.md

 Next, edit your current production policy `updateMSOffice2011-14.3.9`.

-You need to remove the custom trigger, and leave it so it's enabled, but not set to ANY trigger. (remember: it still may be executed by Macs that require it, but only manually called by junki.sh.)
+You need to remove the custom trigger, and leave it so it's enabled, but not set to ANY trigger. (remember: it still may be executed by Macs that require it, but only manually called by patchoo.sh.)

 ![office 14.3.9 no trigger](images/policy_office_14.3.9_notrigger.png)